WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 # Part 1: Milton Hardware
 * In 2016 WEHI purchased an _on premise_ High Performance Computer called Milton.
 * nearly 2500 cores (2 hyperthreads per core)
-	* A mix of Skylake and Broadwell Intel processors
+	* A mix of Skylake and Broadwell Intel Xenon processors
-	* Up to 56 cores in a single physical node
+	* Up to 64 cores in a single physical node
 * 40TB RAM
 	* configurations from 128GB to 1.5TB (can be reconfigured if required)
-* A mix of 40GbE and 10GbE network connnections
+* A mix of 40GbE and 10GbE network connnections (gigabits per second)
 * 20 nVidia P100 GPUs

 ---